 - Self-nominations are allowed.

-- Award applications must detail names of any/all reporting team members if they are intended to share award, but lead reporter who would accept the physical award must be identified.
+- Award applications must detail names of any/all reporting team members if they are intended to share award.

 - Winners will be required to attend an award luncheon including a roundtable discussion on award winning stories.